sahil-74293/Income-Classifier-Analysis-Case-Study-using-python/README.md

 ## Repository Contents

-- `data/`: Contains the dataset used for analysis.
+-  Contains the dataset used for analysis i.e income.csv
-- `notebooks/`: Jupyter notebooks with the code used for data analysis and model development.
+-  Jupyter notebooks with the code used for data analysis and model development.
-- `models/`: Contains the trained income classifier models.
-- `images/`: Includes visualizations and plots created during exploratory data analysis.
+-  Includes visualizations and plots created during exploratory data analysis.
-- `requirements.txt`: Lists the required Python packages and their versions.

 Happy coding!